iotaledger/integration-services/api/usage-ssi-bridge.md

 `GET /identity/{identity-id}`

-Get information about a specific user by its identity-id.
+Get information about a specific identity by its identity-id.

 _Body:_